mvysny/gwtvaadin/README.md

 automatically recompile your GWT java sources to javascript and serve them to the webpage.

+The CodeServer will discover all of your `*.gwt.xml` files in your project and it will compile all java files mentioned in the `<source path='...'/>` elements.
+The compiled code then runs client-side in the browser.

 > Note: Do **not** use `mvn gwt:devmode` which will start the old GWT DevMode.
 Development using old GWT DevMode requires a browser plugin which doesn't work with any of recent browsers.
 GWT DevMode will also start Vaadin app with very old Jetty